pellaeon/guide-to-quick-forensics/smartphones/smartphone-system-architecture.md

 ![An illustration of the Android software stack.
 For an explanation of all its components, check out https://developer.android.com/guide/platform](https://developer.android.com/guide/platform/images/android-stack\_2x.png)

-It is possible for attackers to exploit kernel vulnerabilities, however these vulnerabilities are quite rare and usually requires sophisticated techniques to exploit.
+It is possible for attackers to exploit kernel vulnerabilities, however these vulnerabilities are quite rare and usually require sophisticated techniques to exploit.

 ### System Applications